async-graphql/async-graphql/README.md

 ## Crate features

 This crate offers the following features.
-Most are not activated by default, except the integrations of GraphiQL (`graphiql`) and GraphQL Playground (`playground`):
+Most are not activated by default, except the integrations of GraphiQL (`graphiql`):

 | feature                        | enables                                                                                                                                                                                       |
 | :----------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |